Are Pop top Caravans Good?

 Yes, yes they are.
 And today we discuss whether they’re good for you, and the particular areas you frequent.

 More and more, pop-top caravans are emerging as the cheaper, more compact alternative to standard caravans.
-If you are considering buying a pop top camper for your travels, here is all you need to know before buying; including the how’s, why’s and the pros, cons.
+If you are considering buying a pop top camper for your travels, here is all you need to know before buying; including the hows, why’s, and the pros, and cons.

 Pop top caravans, what are they?

 Hold-up.
 Just before we dive deep into the pros and cons of pop top caravans, it will be to our benefit to first understand what a pop top caravan really is.
-Is it just basically, a caravan with a roof that you can expand and erect.
+Is it just basically, a caravan with a roof that you can expand and erect?
 The answer is yes.
-This is essentially all the difference between the pop top caravan and a regular one.
+This is essential to all the differences between the pop top caravan and a regular one.
 Today’s star is the same as a standard caravan, but with just one main difference: the canopy.
 Aptly named, the pop top has a top that you can pop open and close to increase headroom and facilitate easier trailer transport.
 There are several types of hinged roofs available.
-These include hard, heavier roofs or the softer and lighter fabric tops.
+These include hard, heavier roofs or softer and lighter fabric tops.

 The hooded caravan means you can easily raise the roof in less than 2 minutes.
 The added space gives you more usable space when parked.
 Plus, when this space is no longer available and the journey is about to begin, one can lower the roof in even less time.
 When on the road, the built-in canopy in the caravan is positioned as if it were a rigid caravan.
 This makes it easier to transport.